 NO!
 Each complete set of documents has three individual items: The Last Will & Testament, the Advance Directive (which includes the Living Will, Health Care Power of Attorney & HIPAA Release) and the Financial Power of Attorney.
-Check YOUR states signing instructions, included with your downloaded and printed documents, but EACH individual document needs to be notarized.
+Check YOUR states signing instructions, included with your downloaded and printed documents, but EACH individual document can be notarized.
 That is a total of THREE (3) notarizations per Early Estate Plan.
 Again - check your states signing instructions included with your downloaded documents.

 Well.
 No. Ultimately, its just a piece of paper until it gets that stamp.
 For your documents to be complete and recognized by a court, you have to get a Notary and witnesses to sign it with you.